Sven G. Simonsen

-In May 2019, I published the political (popular) science book Over sperregrensen (Over the Threshold).
-In February 2020, I published the thriller Risiko (Risk).
+In 2019, I published the political (popular) science book Over sperregrensen (Over the Threshold).
+In 2020, I published the thriller Risiko.
+Crux, a sequel to Risiko, was published two years later, and a third book in the series, Mørkefall, came out in 2024.

 Risiko